sib-swiss/sparql-llm/README.md

 </div>

+This project provides tools to enhance the capabilities of Large Language Models (LLMs) in generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for specific endpoints:

+- reusable components in `packages/sparql-llm` and published as the [`sparql-llm`](https://pypi.org/project/sparql-llm/) pip package
-This project provides reusable components and a complete web service to enhance the capabilities of Large Language Models (LLMs) in generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for specific endpoints.
-By integrating Retrieval-Augmented Generation (RAG) and SPARQL query validation through endpoint schemas, this system ensures more accurate and relevant query generation on large scale knowledge graphs.
+- a complete chat web service in `packages/expasy-agent`

+The system integrates Retrieval-Augmented Generation (RAG) and SPARQL query validation through endpoint schemas, to ensure more accurate and relevant query generation on large scale knowledge graphs.

 The components are designed to work either independently or as part of a full chat-based system that can be deployed for a set of SPARQL endpoints.
 It **requires endpoints to include metadata** such as [SPARQL query examples](https://github.com/sib-swiss/sparql-examples) and endpoint descriptions using the [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/), which can be automatically generated using the [void-generator](https://github.com/JervenBolleman/void-generator).